Loading...

 Stay Hydrated

-Eat slowly and savor your coffee and cookie, which can lead to better digestion and glucose management.
+Eat slowly and savor your coffee and cookie, as being mindful can help with better digestion and potentially reduce glucose spikes.

 metabolic